 Another option is to import contacts directly within a single send or smart send email campaign.
-The process and outcome is the same as above, except you begin your import from the campaign wizard rather than the data section of Feathr, as seen below:
+The process and outcome is the same as above, except you begin your import from the campaign wizard rather than the Community section of Feathr, as seen below:

 While you're importing a list, you will see a preview import table to ensure that your data mapping is being added as intended.

-You may also mix and match contact imports with other segments, tags, and filters.
+You may also mix and match contact imports with other Groups, tags, and filters.
 How you define your target audience is up to you, and Feathr provides the tools to get nerdy with it.
 For personalized strategies on how best to combine your contact imports and your website data, contact your Customer Success Manager.